Agenor Mafra-Neto

-Agenor Mafra-Neto is a chemical ecology researcher and entrepreneur in the entomological field of insect chemical ecology.
+Agenor Mafra-Neto (born May 31, 1964) is a chemical ecology researcher and entrepreneur in the entomological field of insect chemical ecology.
 He is the CEO of ISCA Technologies, a company specializing in the development semiochemical solutions for pest management, robotic smart traps and nanosensors.
 Dr Mafra-Neto is the CEO and Director of Research and Development at ISCA Technologies, Inc. which he founded in 1996 in Riverside, California.
 ISCA Tecnologias, Ltda was founded in Brazil in 1997.